enocklubowa/enocklubowa/README.md

 😄 I'm Enock Lubowa a software engineer from Kampala, Uganda.

-💻️ I have over 3 years experience in Android and backend development with Java.
+💻️ I have over 2 years experience in Android and backend development with Java using Spring MVC and Spring Boot.
 I have used major features and libraries in Android for instance fragments, multithreading, dependency injections, and more...
-As for the backend, I have a good understanding of Spring boot together with other technologies like Spring JPA, Hibernate, etc. I have an understanding of good practices for development of REST APIs that easily scale without being closely coupled with clients.
+As for the backend, I have a good understanding of the Spring Ecosystem which includes technologies like Spring Boot Spring JPA, Hibernate, Spring Security etc. I have an understanding of good practices for development of REST APIs that easily scale without being closely coupled with clients.

 🤔️ I am passionate about solving problems with technology and constantly look forward to self-improvement in terms of learning and working with people.

-📝️ When I feel motivated enough, do some writing on my [personal blog](https://medium.com/@enocklubowa)
+📝️ When motivated enough, I do some writing on my [personal blog](https://medium.com/@enocklubowa)

-#### Learn more about me:
+#### Connect with me:

 Email: [lubowaenock34@gmail.com](mailto:lubowaenock34@gmail.com)